pratyoos/pratyoos/README.md

 - 👋 Hi, I’m @pratyoos
+- 🔰  I'm a super begineer in development
 - 👀 I’m interested in Web & WebApp Dev
 - 🌱 I’m currently learning JS
 - 📫 How to reach me https://www.linkedin.com/in/pratyoos